MhdAliHarmalani/SimpleContactsManagementSystemASP.NETCore7/README.md

 This is a simple contacts management system implemented as an ASP.NET Core 7 web application using MVC:

 - The application allows users to manage contacts by providing features such as adding, editing, and deleting contacts.
-- It also includes authentication functionality to secure the system.
+- It also includes authentication functionality to secure the system, using Individual User Authentication.
 - Each contact has a photo (image using IFormFile), name, email, and phone number
 - Video Youtube

 [![ALT_TEXT](http://img.youtube.com/vi/ij6R1QpupVE/0.jpg)](https://www.youtube.com/watch?v=ij6R1QpupVE)

 ## Features